SherG/cool-iron/blog/simplify.md

 As an analogy, consider Mark Egan’s path.
 In the late 60s, he had already played trumpet professionally before moving to Miami to study at the University’s School of Music.

 Egan brought his electric bass with him.
 He wasn’t nearly as accomplished on that instrument.
 But soon he was getting calls to do bass gigs.
-In an interview with <em>Music in the Moment</em> <a href="http://markegan.com/wp-content/uploads/2014/05/Review-Mark-Egan-Music-in-the-Moment-July-2014.pdf" target="blank">explained</a>:
+In an interview with <em>Music in the Moment</em> <a href="http://markegan.com/wp-content/uploads/2014/05/Review-Mark-Egan-Music-in-the-Moment-July-2014.pdf" target="blank">he explained</a>:

 <div style="padding-left: 2.5em;"><p>More and more people called me because I had a good feel.
 I played one finger bass – and I mean on the fingerboard I really only played with one finger!</p></div>